cosmos72/schemesh/doc/shell/builtins.md

 Note: shell syntax has no mechanism for specifying control characters;
-in most cases, you'll want to specify `KEYSEQ` using a Scheme expression `(values "...")` because it allows using Scheme string escape sequences, as for example `"\x1b;"` that indicates ESC.
+in most cases, you'll want to specify `KEYSEQ` using a Scheme expression `(values "...")` because it allows using Scheme string escape sequences, as for example `(values "\x1b;")` that indicates ESC.

 Return success, or failure if no `KEYSEQ` is specified.